 - Location Anahola, Kaua‘i

-PBR HAWAII, at the request of Department of Hawaiian Home Lands (DHHL), initiated the Anahola Town Center Planning process to bring together a diverse group of community stakeholders including community members and decision makers in a discrete and intense planning process, known as a charrette.
-The charrette was utilized to make informed and action driven development decisions.
+PBR HAWAII, at the request of Department of Hawaiian Home Lands (DHHL), initiated the Anahola Town Center Planning process to bring together a diverse group of community stakeholders including community members and decision makers in a charrette.
+The charrette was used to make informed and action driven development decisions.
 Through this planning process, the stakeholders created a physical plan.
-Synergistic relationships were identified showing how community, culture, education and commerce can address the community’s needs and desires while optimizing the opportunities of a growing diverse community.
+Synergistic relationships were identified showing how community, culture, education, and commerce can address the community’s needs and desires while optimizing the opportunities of a growing diverse community.

 DHHL’s commitment to providing Anahola with the opportunity for self-determination in developing its future prompted DHHL to allocate land in Anahola for a Town Center.
 Use of the charrette planning methodology inspired both pride and a sense of ownership in a planned town center created for and by the residents of Anahola.